 I finally got around to making and testing out spice levels for a Homemade Spicy Hot Pepperoni, totally clean eating sausage for anyone on Whole30 or the Paleo diet, or into Clean Eating and even for Gluten Free folks.

 It’s a variation on one of my most popular posts from last year, Homemade Pepperoni, just worked over a bit for more heat.
-I hope you like this Homemade Spicy Hot Pepperoni, it’s a real hit at my house!
+I hope you like this Spicy Homemade Pepperoni, it’s a real hit at my house.

 Homemade Spicy Hot Pepperoni Recipe

 It took me a while and a few goes at the spice levels but I think I have the heat figured out.
 It involves a few powdered peppers that you can find at most good spice stores and real smoked sea salt.

 I know the local spice shops or Penzeys will usually carry both of these powders and the salt.
 But I also found it on Amazon and most places that carry Frontier Spices too.

 When you’re shopping be sure to look for powdered chipotles and jalapenos only with no added ingredients.
 And the same goes for the smoked salts IF YOU’RE USING THEM TO BE WHOLE30 COMPLIANT buy the real ones actually smoked and not just flavored with liquid smoke.

 If you don’t even care about Whole30 well then use about 2 1/2 teaspoons liquid smoke instead and add the same amount of plain salt.

 If you like this easy tasty recipe you might also like a couple of my other recipes:

 - 2 teaspoons ground black pepper or 3peppercorns*